DanNixon/vtk_instrument_view_demo/readme.md

 Cons:
 - Is Qt
-  - Given the questionable choices made by The Qt Company additional Qt component dependencies should be avoided
+  - Given the [questionable choices made by The Qt Company regarding open source use of their framework](https://www.theregister.com/2021/01/05/qt_lts_goes_commercial_only/) additional Qt component dependencies should be avoided
-- High level API performance is terrible
-  - If the high level API is avoided then you may as well just be using Vulkan directly

 ### VTK